p-r-s/potential-succotash/proposal.md

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
  * The output produced by this program is a concatenation of all classes, tasks remaining, or exams on a given day.
+ * After interacting with the text menu to input their data, the program will organize the information and present it in a     clear and organized way.
  * Example output may look something like the following:
    * Tasks Completed: 1, Tasks Remaining: 3
    * Today's class schedule: